Org Export Reference Documentation

 number, or reference itself, depending on container’s switches.

-See also : org-export-get-coderef-format,
+See also : org-export-get-coderef-format

 org-export-resolve-fuzzy-link

-Search destination of a fuzzy link — i.e. it has a fuzzy :type
+Search destination of a fuzzy link — i.e. it has a fuzzy

-See also: org-export-get-ordinal, org-export-resolve-coderef,
+See also: org-export-get-ordinal

 org-export-resolve-id-link

-custom-id :type attribute — within the parse tree.
+attribute — within the parse tree.
 Return

 the matching headline in the tree, the name of the external file,

-as a string, or nil.
+as a string.

-See also : org-export-resolve-coderef,
+See also : org-export-resolve-coderef

 org-export-resolve-radio-link